 4. Bloom Diva the Melodious Choir

-First, the bad traits about this card.
-She's got low attack and her summon requires the usage of specific monster groups.
-However, she allows you to choose any of the monsters in those sets.
+First, the negative traits about this card.
+Bloom has low Attack and her summon requires the usage of specific monster groups.
+However, she does allow you to choose any of the monsters in those sets.
 And check out her awesome effects:

 3. Evil HERO Dark Gaia